Extreme Cold: The Impact of Cold Weather On Farming

 About The Authors

-Jeff Massey is the atmospheric science technical lead for The Climate Corporation.
+Jeff Massey is the atmospheric science technical lead for Climate LLC.
 He has a Ph.D. in atmospheric science and has been with Climate for almost three years, focusing on delivering agronomically relevant weather information to the organization